-“I attribute my sales performance to my competitive nature and genuine interest in consumer behaviour.
+“I attribute my sales performance to my competitive nature and genuine interest in consumer behavior.
 In my spare time, I like reading self-improvement books such as: “Getting Things Done” by David Allen or “How To Sell Anything To Anybody” by Joe Girard.
 I value the process of continuous improvement.

 Currently, I’m reading Robert B. Cialdini’s book: “The Psychology of Persuasion”, to learn more about effective sales strategies to further improve my sales performance.
-The ability to influence customers into saying ‘yes’ instead of ‘no’ is a great motivator and gives me a sense of personal fulfilment.”
+The ability to influence customers into saying ‘yes’ instead of ‘no’ is a great motivator and gives me a sense of personal fulfillment.”